ansys/5G-Wizard/readme_python_env.txt

 https://repo.anaconda.com/archive/Anaconda3-2021.05-Windows-x86_64.exe

 ###################
-#
+#act
 # Create a anaconda envionrment
 #
-# conda create -n env_name python=3.8
+# conda create -n 5GWizard python=3.8
-# activate env_name
+# activate 5GWizard
 #
 ###################

 #Install packages, by typing the following in your anaconda prompt

-pip install pywin32
-pip install numpy
-pip install h5py
-pip install -U matplotlib
-pip install pyaedt==0.3.25
-pip install scipy
+#browse to 5G wizard directory and run

-pip install Jinja2
+pip install -r requirements.txt

-# You can use any IDE, if you want to use Spyder, install by typing >> conda install spyder=5.0.5
+# You can use any IDE, if you want to use Spyder, install by typing >> conda install spyder=5.1.5